digitros/nextjs-fastapi/README.md

   </a>
 </p>

-<p align="center">Simple Next.js boilerplate that uses <a href="https://fastapi.tiangolo.com/">FastAPI</a> as the API backend.</p>
+<p align="center">Simple Next.js boilerplate that uses BOTH <a href="https://fastapi.tiangolo.com/">FastAPI</a> AND NEXTJS 13 as the API backend unlike

 <br/>

 ## Introduction

-This is a hybrid Next.js + Python app that uses Next.js as the frontend and FastAPI as the API backend.
+This is a hybrid Next.js + Python app that uses a fullstack Next.js application and FastAPI as another API backend.
 One great use case of this is to write Next.js apps that use Python AI libraries on the backend.

 ## How It Works

-The Python/FastAPI server is mapped into to Next.js app under `/api/`.
+The Python/FastAPI server is mapped into to Next.js app under `/api/py/` and the NextJS is mapped to `/api/`.

-This is implemented using [`next.config.js` rewrites](https://github.com/digitros/nextjs-fastapi/blob/main/next.config.js) to map any request to `/api/:path*` to the FastAPI API, which is hosted in the `/api` folder.
+This is implemented using [`next.config.js` rewrites](https://github.com/digitros/nextjs-fastapi/blob/main/next.config.js) to map any request to `/api/py/:path*` to the FastAPI API, which is hosted in the `/api` folder.

 On localhost, the rewrite will be made to the `127.0.0.1:8000` port, which is where the FastAPI server is running.